 It’s a temporary solution, but it’s quick and easy (except for the squirming baby part) and can be repeated as necessary.

-To use the saline drops effectively lay your baby flat and drop a few drops into baby’s nose.
+To use the saline drops effectively lay your baby flat on a soft surface.
+Drop a few of the saline drops into baby’s nose.

 Wait a minute to let it work, and gently use an aspirator to suck the mucus and saline solution back out.